Capture

 This article covers Uno-specific information for the Windows.Media.Capture

 namespace.
-For a full description of the feature and instructions on using it, see Windows.Media.Capture Namespace.
+For a full description of the feature and its instructions, see Windows.Media.Capture Namespace.

-namespace provides classes for the capture of photos, audio recordings, and videos.
+namespace provides classes for capturing photos, audio recordings, and videos.

 CameraCaptureUI